-They’re mostly harmless and far more beneficial than people give them credit for.
-If you’re an avid gardener, the chances are good that you’ll be wanting these pretty little predators gracing your doorstep.
+Dragonflies are mostly harmless and far more beneficial than people give them credit for.
+If you’re an avid gardener, chances are that you’ll be wanting these pretty little predators gracing your doorstep.

 Below we’ll discuss how to attract dragonflies, as well as their benefits and unique facts.

-From egg to adult, the dragonfly life cycle can span up to five years, most of which is lived out in the nymph stage.
+From egg to adult, the lifecycle can span up to five years, most of which is lived out in the nymph stage.

 What do Dragonflies do for the Garden?

-Though the dragonfly’s meaning is symbolic in various cultures, here’s where the interest in these little bugs needs to grow.
+Though their meaning is symbolic in various cultures, here’s where the interest in these little guys needs to grow.

 We’re sure you’ve lamented about the annoyance of mosquitoes in the past.
-If you hate these little annoyances, then you should by all accounts adore dragonflies.
+If you hate these little annoyances, then you should by all accounts adore these beauties.

-- Mosquitos are the dragonfly’s favorite food.
-And since mosquitoes are typically found near stagnant water, this is where you’ll find dragonflies most commonly.
+- Mosquitos are their favorite food.
+And since mosquitoes are typically found near stagnant water, this is where you’ll find them most commonly.

 - Gnats, aphids, midges, grasshoppers, flies, you name it, and the dragonfly will at least attempt to eat it.
 This is especially helpful since many insects they like to munch on like munching on your vegetables.

 Their sharp eyes can spot even the tiniest insects crawling about in the leaves of your garden.
 Like a wraith in the night, they’ll swoop down and chomp it before it ever had a chance to react.